 (ii) 2 if the Respondent had constructive knowledge (reasonably should have known) that the conduct would be a violation.

-(iii) 4 if the respondent's conduct was negligent.
+(iii) 4 if the Respondent's conduct was negligent.

 (iv) 8 if the Respondent's conduct was reckless or the Respondent acted or failed to act intentionally with actual knowledge of the requirement.